microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulktroubleshoot.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the entity that performs a bulk troubleshooting action with the executeAction API.
-It triggers/initiates an action to troubleshoot a specific Cloud PC.
+This API triggers an action to troubleshoot a specific Cloud PC.
 Check the Cloud PC and sessionHost health status.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).